julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, September 26, 2024.
+Friday, September 27, 2024.
 Quote of the day:

-> "Let not your heart be offended with anyone… Beware!
-Beware! lest ye offend any heart." - Abdu'l-Baha
+> "[Lisp is the] greatest single programming language ever designed." - Alan Kay